Joseph Magutt: Role in Kenya's politics and leadership

 In 2019 Magutt announced that he will contest the seat of Governor for Trans - Nzoia County in the 2022 national elections.

 In 2002 Joseph Magutt was nationally nominated KTN's person of the year under forty, in what was billed "TOP 40 UNDER 40".
 This was a national survey of young people who had played significant national role and had distinguished themselves in leadership and influenced the lives of many positively.
 The nominees were voted by the public nationally.

 Media and professional engagements

 Magutt comments on local and international political and topical debates.
 His contributions feature in Kenya's leading newspapers such as the Daily Nation, and The Standard, among other.
 He is also a frequent panelist on several national and international TV and Radio outlets on critical debates, among these are the Voice of America, Kenya Television Network (KTN), Citizen TV, Nation Television (NTV), Classic 105 fm, Kiss 100 FM, Kass FM etc.

 In 2012 through 2013, Magutt was a resident panelist for NTVs prime political show “This is the Point” on AM Live, that was hosted by the political talk show journalist Debarl Inea.

 Private life

-Magutt is a lover of horses and when out of official engagements he and family often retreat to their Teffica Ranch in Trans-Nzoia County, where he breeds horses, Llamas and exotic birds driven by his passion for nature and animals in addition to organic farming.
+In his private life, Magutt breeds horses, Llamas and exotic birds.
 He is the National Chairman of the Llama and Alpaca Owners Association of Kenya.

-Although his family has expressed reservation over his fervent attachment to adrenaline-charging superbikes, Magutt has remained true to his long-time passion and is often spotted riding the aggressive Vmax 1700 and Harley Davidson V-Rod cruisers.

-He consistently engages the local community in tree planting and conservation of the environment as well as rallying them to actively engage in meaningful socio-economic empowering causes and decision-making processes.